ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 ### Time stamps

-Any time stamps are expressed Epoch Ticks: the number of 100 nanosecond intervals since the Unix epoch (UTC implied).
+Time stamps are expressed Epoch Ticks: the number of 100 nanosecond intervals since the Unix epoch (UTC implied).
 That is the number of .net ticks minus 0x089F7FF5F7B58000L